jreisinger/docs/data/notes/Φιλοσοφία/summa.md

 # Preface

-* the Summa is the greatest, most ambitious, most rational book of theology ever written
+* the Summa (3000 pages) is the greatest, most ambitious, most rational book of theology ever written
 * it contains much philosophy
+* St. Thomas expresses the medieval mind par excellence
 * not to know St. Thomas means ignoring the most important intellectual development between 384 B.C. (the death of Aristotle) and 1637 A.D. (the publication of Descartes' Discourse on Method)
+* A Shorter Summa (200 pages) is a little book designed for beginners

 # Introduction

+> I read it every night before I go to bed.
+If my mother were to come in during the process and say, "Turn off that light.
+It's late," I with lifted finger and broad bland beatific expression, would reply, "On the contrary, I answer that the light, being eternal and limitless, cannot be turned off.
+Shut your eyes," or some such thing. -- Flannery O'Connor, The Habbit of Being

 ## On St. Thomas